chonuboy/Simple-portfolio-website-/README.md

 # How to View

-You can access my portfolio website by visiting link.Feel free to explore the content and get in touch!
+You can access my portfolio website by visiting  https://chonuboy.github.io/Simple-portfolio-website-/.Feel free to explore the content and get in touch!

 # Contributing